splunk/public-o11y-docs/admin/subscription-usage/view-apm-billing-reports.rst

 Metrics for host subscription plans
 -----------------------------------

-In addition to per-minute usage metrics, usage reports for host subscription plans include the following information about your organization's usage:
+Usage reports for host subscription plans include the following information about your organization's usage:

-- The number of billed hosts
+* The number of billed hosts.
+Host data is available per minute.

-- The number of billed containers
+* The number of billed containers.
+Container data is available per minute.
+* The billed trace volume.
+Trace volume data is available per minute.

-- The number of billed Troubleshooting MetricSets
+* The number of billed Troubleshooting MetricSets (TMS).
+TMS data is available per minute.

-- The billed trace volume
+* The number of billed Monitoring MetricSets (MMS).
+MMS data is available at 10-minute intervals.

-- The average number of hosts
+* The average number of hosts

-- The average number of containers
+* The average number of containers

-- The average number of Troubleshooting MetricSets
+* The average number of Troubleshooting MetricSets

-- The average trace volume in bytes
+* The average trace volume in bytes

 .. note:: To generate and download per-minute subscription usage reports for your hosts and containers, see :ref:`host-diagnostics-report-apm`.

-Metrics for trace-analyzed-per-second (TAPM) subscription plans
+Metrics for trace-analyzed-per-minute (TAPM) subscription plans
 ----------------------------------------------------------------

-In addition to per-minute usage metrics, usage reports for TAPM subscription plans include the following information about your organization's usage:
+Usage reports for TAPM subscription plans include the following information about your organization's usage:

-- The number of billed TAPM
+* The number of billed TAPM.
+TAPM data is available per minute.
+* The billed trace volume.
+Trace volume data is available per minute.

-- The number of billed Troubleshooting MetricSets
+* The number of billed Troubleshooting MetricSets (TMS).
+TMS data is available per minute.

-- The billed trace volume
+* The number of billed Monitoring MetricSets (MMS).
+MMS data is available at 10-minute intervals.

-- The average number of TAPM
+* The average number of TAPM

-- The average number of Troubleshooting MetricSets
+* The average number of Troubleshooting MetricSets

-- The average trace volume in bytes
+* The average trace volume in bytes